advancedresearch/advancedresearch.github.io/blog/2021-01-18-platos-cave-found-in-mathematics.md

 Extending Dependent Types, the theory of [Path Semantics](https://github.com/advancedresearch/path_semantics) has been developed.
 In particular, if normal programming is 2D, then theorem proving with normal paths is 3D.

-In late part of the year 2020, some people asked the question: What lies beyond 3D?
+In late part of the year 2020, some [Kent Palmer](https://www.researchgate.net/profile/Kent_Palmer) asked the question: What lies beyond 3D?
 What is the analogue of higher dimensions?

 [Avatar Extensions](https://advancedresearch.github.io/avatar-extensions/summary.html) is part of the Path Semantics project, but borrowing ideas from higher Category Theory to develop a theory about higher dimensional mathematics.